marcpaterno/spack_retreat/plan-for-standard-builds.md

 The SciSoft team will also need to be able to build the software stack for the new DUNE framework.
 The builds of LArSoft (and of art) that will be produced by the SciSoft team are what we are calling *standard builds*.

+[CHG 2024-07-11 001]: # ("needs to be able to build:" who is responsible for ensuring this is the case, and how does the SciSoft team prevent it from being them?)

 We distinguish two types of standard builds:

 1. A standard build of a *package*, which is built in a single variant, which includes the union of the set of features needed for the building of the experiment-specific software that uses LArSoft.